matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 the current temperature to a voltage value that your circuit can then work with.

 It's in our comparison logic and business logic that we can then make decisions.
 What should happen if the device does not have an NTP server setup?
-Should we ad d a block of NTP configuration to its candidate config?
+Should we add a block of NTP configuration to its candidate config?

 This decision and many others have to be taken at the controller-level, as they will essentially define the capabilities of your controller.
 They need to take